edsadr/windsurf-task-manager-workflow/docs/generate-tasks.md

 ## Goal

-To guide Windsurf in creating a detailed, step-by-step task list in Markdown format based on an existing Product Requirements Document (PRD).
+To guide Windsurf editor in creating a detailed, step-by-step task list in Markdown format based on an existing Product Requirements Document (PRD).
 The task list should be suitable for a developer to follow for implementation.

 ## Output